Florida taxpayers may lose $218M on empty 'Alligator Alcatraz' as judge orders shutdown

 “DHS is complying with this order and moving detainees to other facilities,” the department said Thursday in an emailed statement.

-Environmental activist Jessica Namath, who has kept a nearly constant watch outside the facility's gates, said Thursday that fellow observers had seen white tents hauled out but no signs of the removal of FEMA trailers or portable bathrooms.
+Environmental activist Jessica Namath, who has kept a nearly constant watch outside the facility's gates, said Thursday that fellow observers had seen metal framing for tents hauled out but no signs of the removal of FEMA trailers or portable bathrooms.

 “It definitely seems like they have been winding down operations,” Namath said.